Model Setup - Buildings¶

 The umi panel will open with the “Building” tab active.

 The “Building name” field contains the user-specified name for the umi building.
 This is the same as the Rhino object name; changing one will change the other.
 Umi offers an “UmiMultiname” Rhino command that can be used to automatically assign numbered names to a collection of buildings all at once.

 The “Building template” field allows you to select the simulation template to apply to this building.
 The options are drawn from the currently-loaded building template library, which can be modified in the “Project” tab of the umi panel.
 (See “Configuring site parameters” in the User Guide.)

 You can assign a template to multiple buildings at once by simply selecting all of them before making your selection from the combobox.

 Once a template is assigned to a particular building, additional settings are configurable.

 The building’s window-to-wall ratio (WWR) represents the percentage of the building’s façade area that is glazed.
 Umi allows the specification of a different WWR value for each façade orientation.
 (If your building is not perfectly compass-aligned, umi will use the closest compass direction for each façade surface.)

 The building’s floor-to-floor height is the height between each story’s floor and the floor of the story above it (umi assumes uniform story height).
 If the building’s height is not evenly divisible by the provided value, various simulation modules will perform differently; refer to the individual documentation for each simulation module to learn what will happen.

 The advanced settings section includes a series of modeling parameters intended for advanced and experimental use of the energy module.
-Parameters are detailed in section Advanced Settings.
+Parameters are detailed in section Shoebox Model.
 The default values for these fields are sufficient for general use.